awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

-The XXX solution helps customers.
+The quantum ready solution for drug discovery helps customers.

 This solution mainly includes the following features: